The adoptr package provides functionality to explore custom optimal

 here.

-adoptr provides the score types UnconditionalScore
+adoptr provides the score types UnconditionalScore and

-.
+ConditionalScore.
 The conditional scores

-and ConditionalScore
+ConditionalPower and ConditionalScore are

 already implemented.
 Unconditional scores that are expectations of

-conditional scores can be created via expected
+conditional scores can be created via expected and are

-represented by the class IntegralScore
+represented by the class IntegralScore.

 For an example how to work with scores, see here.